Everybody takes a desktop screenshot at some point. For whatever reason. In the true spirit of computer geeks I spent

 xclip.
 A very easy way to see if you have them is to open a shell and type in:

 whereis scrot && whereis xclip.
-If you don’t have them, check your distro’s repositories for the two programs.
+If you do not have them, check your distribution’s repositories for the two programs.
 They are small and ubiquitous like leprechauns during the summer months:

 Grab my screenie script here, and then